rdpstaff/Xander_assembler/README.md

 Reference Set Selection: Select a set of reference sequences (resouce: http://fungene.cme.msu.edu/) representative of the gene of interest.
 More diversity is better, more sequences means more starting points (more computational time) but less suceptiable to noise than model creation.

+### Gene Analysis Directories

+Reference sequence files and models for each gene targeted for assembly are placed in a directory in the main analysis directory.
+Included with the skeleton analysis pipeline are configurations for assembling rplB, and nitrogen cycling genes such as nirK, nifH and amoA genes.

+* A gene analysis directory must contain two hidden markov models built with HMMER3 named for_enone.hmm and rev_enone.hmm for the forward and reverse of the gene sequences respectively.
+* A ref_aligned.faa file containing a set of protein reference sequences aligned with for_enone.hmm.
+This file is used to identify starting kmers for assembly.
+* A file framebot.fa containing a set of protein reference sequences is also need for FrameBot to find the nearest matches for the assembled contigs.
+* A file nucl.fa containing a set of nucleotide reference sequences to be used by UCHIME chimera check.

-Model Construction: A script in bin/prepare_gene_ref.sh is provided to build forward and reverse models (left and right) using hmmer-3.0_xanderpatch, a modified version of HMMMER3.0 which is tuned to detect close othologs.
+Model Construction: A script in bin/prepare_gene_ref.sh is provided to build forward and reverse models (left and right) using hmmer-3.0_xanderpatch, a modified version of HMMMER3.0 whi ch is tuned to detect close othologs.

 ### Build specialized forward and reverse HMMs
 * Input: a small set of aligned seed sequences (using original HMMER3 program and HMMs from FunGene)
 * Output: forward and reverse HMMs for Xander

-## Gene Analysis Directories
+## Analysis

-Reference sequence files and models for each gene targeted for assembly are placed in a directory in the main analysis directory.
-Included with the skeleton analysis pipeline are configurations for assembling rplB, and nitrogen cycling genes such as nirK, nifH and amoA genes.

-A gene analysis directory must contain two hidden markov models built with HMMER3 named for_enone.hmm and rev_enone.hmm for the forward and reverse of the gene sequences respectively.
-Also a ref_aligned.faa file must contain a set of protein reference sequences aligned with for_enone.hmm.
-This file is used to identify starting kmers for assembly.
-A file framebot.fa containing a set of protein reference sequences is also need for FrameBot to find the nearest matches for the assembled contigs.
-A file nucl.fa containing a set of nucleotide reference sequences to be used by UCHIME chimera check.

 The analysis pipeline will attempt to assemble all genes specified in the bin/run_xander_skel.sh, which requires a directory for each gene name with the above structure.
 See the existing gene directories for further examples.

-## Analysis

 ### Quickstart using shell script
 Using testdata as an example.
-Edit testdata/run_xander.sh variables SEQFILE, WORKDIR, REF_DIR and JAR_DIR to be the absolute paths, adjust the De Bruijn Graph Build Parameters, especially the FILTER_SIZE for bloom filter size,
+Edit testdata/run_xander.sh path variables to be the absolute paths in your system.
+For your samples, need to adjust the de Bruijn Graph Build Parameters, especially the FILTER_SIZE for bloom filter size.
 ```
 bash
 cd testdata